2023 Best Computer Science Schools in Tennessee

 On average, compsci graduates from Rhodes College take out $25,982 in student loans while working on their degree.

-You’ll join some of the best and brightest minds around you if you attend Middle Tennessee State University.
-The school came in at #5 on this year’s Best Computer Science Schools in Tennessee list.
-Middle Tennessee State University is a very large public school located in the midsize city of Murfreesboro.
+You’ll be in good company if you decide to attend Middle Tennessee State University.
+It ranked #5 on our 2023 Best Computer Science Schools in Tennessee list.
+Middle Tennessee State University is a fairly large public school located in the midsize city of Murfreesboro.

 On average, compsci graduates from Middle Tennessee State University take out $24,658 in student loans while working on their degree.